openresty/openresty-systemtap-toolkit/README.markdown

 Also, you need to ensure that debug symbols are enabled in your Nginx build, PCRE build, and LuaJIT build.

+Below is an example that analyzes the PCRE regex executation time distribution for a given Nginx worker process.
+Note that, the time is given in microseconds (`us`), i.e., 1e-6 seconds.
+The `--exec-time-dist` option is used here.

     $ ./ngx-pcre-stats -p 24528 --exec-time-dist
     Tracing 24528 (/opt/nginx/sbin/nginx)...
     Hit Ctrl-C to end.